Skip to main content

 Last updated: January 23, 2026

-When you list on VRBO, you choose between two payment models:
+When you list on VRBO, separate the host-side fee into two pieces:

 5%